sermon: Make Sure of Your Focus

 II Chronicles 20:20 So they rose early in the morning and went out into the Wilderness of Tekoa; and as they went out, Jehoshaphat stood and said, "Hear me, O Judah and you inhabitants of Jerusalem: Believe in the Lord your God, and you shall be established; believe His prophets, and you shall prosper."

-Hebrews 12:5-8 And you have forgotten the exhortation which speaks unto you as unto children, My son, despise not you the chastening of the Lord, nor faint when you are rebuked of Him; for whom the Lord loves He chastens, and scourges every son whom He receives.
-If you endure chastening, God deals with you as with sons; for what son is he whom the father chastens not?
-But if you be without chastisement, whereof all are partakers, then are you bastards, and not sons.
+Hebrews 12:5-8 And you have forgotten the exhortation which speaks to you as to sons: My son, do not despise the chastening of the Lord, nor be discouraged when you are rebuked by Him; for whom the Lord loves He chastens, and scourges every son whom He receives.
+If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?
+But if you be without chastening, of which all have become partakers, then are you illegitimate and not sons.

 The translation here tends to make this appear to be more dire than it actually is.
 The Greek word chastening is closer to our word disciplining.
 I want to also put this in, that one aspect of disciplining is being emphasized here, as the word scourges and rebuked show.
 These people needed some pretty harsh treatment in order to get them turned around.
 But this word in the Greek that is translated chastening in the King James (many of the modern translations say disciplining) actually implies three things and either one of the three can be emphasized or all can be seen together.

 But I want to emphasize this.
 He is not beating on us.
 He is not abusing us.
 It has all the elements of testing and trial, preparing us to be in His image.
 We are going through a scourging now and we deserve it because of the things we have done in the past.
-In terms of our own lives, it doesn't matter what the problem is.
-If it's a family matter, husband and wife relations, child rearing problems, overcoming a personal problem, whether it's the great tribulation trials, everything must be considered in this light.
+In terms of our own lives, it does not matter what the problem is.
+If it is a family matter, husband and wife relations, child rearing problems, overcoming a personal problem, whether it is the great tribulation trials, everything must be considered in this light.

 Now we can make a conclusion here.
 In other words going into the great tribulation and even martyrdom does not necessarily imply punishment.
 In fact, brethren, to go into the tribulation might be a tremendous honor.
 It might show what trust God has in you and put you in the place of an apostle, a prophet, in terms of being given the honor of being a martyr for Him.
 That needs to be considered.

-Let's go to Psalm 91:1-6 and begin to draw this to a conclusion.
-It's a very encouraging Psalm.
+Let us go to Psalm 91 and begin to draw this to a conclusion.
+It is a very encouraging psalm.

-We need not get the kind of anxiety that brings upon depression, that brings upon focus upon the self, that causes distraction to be such an enemy that it draws us away in neglect of our responsibilities.
-Brethren was He able to protect Shadrach, Meshach and Abed-Nego right in the midst of the fire?
+We need not get the kind of anxiety that brings upon depression, that brings on focus upon the self, that causes distraction to be such an enemy that it draws us away in neglect of our responsibilities.
+Brethren, was He able to protect Shadrach, Meshach, and Abed-Nego right in the midst of the fire?
 Of course He was.
 And He will be with us wherever we are, under any circumstance.
 "I will never leave you nor forsake you."

 We have to adjust our thinking to understand that as our Redeemer He owns us.
-That's a circumstance that we don't feel good about.
+That is a circumstance that we do not feel good about.
 We are His slave and we have to learn to trust His judgment in every situation and be willing to submit to His will whatever it is.

 Where is the place of safety, brethren?
 It is to be close to God wherever He is.
-We can expand that out and that is to be in Christ, because He'll never leave us.
+We can expand that out and that is to be in Christ, because He will never leave us.
 We might even expand that out to say to be in the church, but when we start expanding it that far, then things begin to get shadowy and vague once again.
-It's better to do all we can to draw as close to God as we possibly can do.
+It is better to do all we can to draw as close to God as we possibly can.

-Now, brethren, God spirited Enoch away to a place of safety.
-That's in Hebrews 11:5.
+God spirited Enoch away to a place of safety.
+That is in Hebrews 11:5.
 In verse 7 to Noah and his family the place of safety was in a boat in which they were saved alive from the worst disaster ever to hit the earth since Satan's rebellion.
 Lot was literally yanked from Sodom by an angel.
 Jacob and his family were provided safety from the famine in Egypt.
 They had to go into the world in Egypt for their deliverance.

-Ecclesiastes 7:17-18 Be not over much wicked, neither be you foolish; why should you die before your time?
-It is good that you should take hold of this; yes, also from this withdraw not your hand; for he that fears God shall come forth of them all.
+Ecclesiastes 7:17-18 Be not be overly wicked, nor be foolish.
+Why should you die before your time?
+It is good that you grasp this, and also not remove your hand from the other; for he who fears God will escape them all.

 Peter adds to this in II Peter 2:9 that God knows how to deliver the righteous out of their trouble.
 So what is my conclusion?
 We come right back to Matthew 6:33.

-If we keep focusing on this we will never go wrong and should it work out that God's will is that we should go through the tribulation, we will be prepared come what may, because that's God's pattern.
+If we keep focusing on this we will never go wrong and should it work out that God's will is that we should go through the tribulation, we will be prepared come what may, because that is God's pattern.
 He shows that very clearly.

-Philippians 3:8-11 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord; for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, and be found in Him, not having my own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith; that I may know Him, and the power of His resurrection, and the fellowship of His sufferings, being made conformable unto His death; if by any means I might attain unto the resurrection of the dead.
+Philippians 3:8-11 Yet indeed I count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, if by any means I may attain to the resurrection from the dead.

 Notice the intensity of this man who already had a full plate of trouble, and I mean trouble.
 The picture here is of a man striving in a running race with his mind focused on the finish.
 Paul in verse 8 said he had already sacrificed all that he had previously held to be dear as being so much garbage.
-But a long time later, Philippians was probably written in the 50 AD's, somewhere around there, he is still running on disciplining himself to stay controlled.
+But a long time later, Philippians was probably written in the 50s AD, somewhere around there, he is still running on, disciplining himself to stay controlled.